phette23/c4l16-cli-workshop/webdev-exercise/instructions.md

 # Web Developer Exercise

-Web developers in particular stand to benefit from the command line, because there's a wide swath of well-establish tools for working with servers and web applications.
-Below, we'll cover some common applications of command line tools and hopefully give you some interesting ideas for programs that you can use in every day in your work.
+Web developers in particular stand to benefit from the command line, because there's a wide swath of well-established tools for working with servers and web applications.
+Below, we'll cover some common applications of command line tools and hopefully give you some interesting ideas for programs that you can use every day in your work.

 ## Downloading Files, Unpacking Archives